Hypnosis for PTSD

 You Are Not Alone – Help Is Available

 While hypnosis can help you cope with the past, it won’t make the trauma go away.
-It can be helpful in alleviating some of the symptoms associated with PTSD such as sleeplessness, difficulty concentrating, and hyper-vigilance (Tellegen & Kalso, 1987).
-There are compelling studies that show hypnosis to be a valuable method of easing the symptoms for PTSD.
-The main thing is that help is available and you don’t have to suffer and endure your trauma alone.
-If you are suffering from PTSD please contact Quit Forever anytime for a 100% confidential consultation.
+It can be helpful in alleviating some of the symptoms associated with PTSD, such as sleeplessness, difficulty concentrating, and hyper-vigilance (Tellegen & Kalso, 1987).
+There are compelling studies that show hypnosis to be a valuable method of easing the symptoms of PTSD.
+The main thing is that help is available, and you don’t have to suffer and endure your trauma alone.
+If you are suffering from PTSD please contact Hypnosis Solutions Perth anytime for a 100% confidential consultation.
 Call us anytime on 0422 605 241.
-Quit Forever also have hypnosis solutions for weight loss, smoking, migraines, anxiety and many other symptoms.
+Hypnosis Solutions Perth can also help you overcome issues relating to weight loss, smoking, migraines, anxiety, and many other symptoms.